-JF Ptak Science Books LLC Post 151
+JF Ptak Science Books Post 151

 J.G.
 Heck wrote and compiled a fascinating and complex work entitled The Iconographic Encyclopedia of Science, Literature and Art, and was published in America for the first time in 1851 following Spencer Baird’s translation from its original German.